Imran4424/Machine-Learning/README.md

 We only have input data to work with and don't necessarily know what we are looking for.
 However, we do have a goal.
 We are going to try to find regularities in the input for unsupervised learning.

-We are making an assumption that there is a structure to the input space such that certain pattern occurs
+We are making an assumption that there is a structure to the input space such that certain pattern occurs more often than the others and we want to